vtu16964ranjankumar/anujaProgramming/today.md

 -------------

 #### Question 6:
-Write a C program to find sum of all odd numbers from 1 to n using for loop.
+Write a java program to find sum of all odd numbers from 1 to n using for loop.

 **Example**